Chinese takeover marks new chapter in history of British Steel

 That signalled the start of a long decline that involved deep cuts in the workforce, the closure of sites and the loss of the company's name before Tata Steel bought it in 2007.

-In 2016, the investment fund Greybull Capital bought part of its activities for a symbolic one pound.
+In 2016, the investment fund Greybull Capital bought part of its activities for a symbolic £1.

 The slump again reflected difficulties in the sector, which now employs no more than about 32,000 people and has been hit by fierce competition from China and uncertainty over Brexit cutting demand from European clients.